naubiomech/OpenExo/Documentation/ReadTheDocs/source/FirstTimeStartup.rst

 .. image:: photos/StartupGuide/setParams.png
     :align: center

+These will ensure that the desired sides (bilateral), motors/joints (Hip = AK60v1.1), and controller (step) are utilized.
 With these changes made to config.ini, save and exit.
-Now, we'll go into the configuration file for the hip version of the step controller.
 Within the SD card, go to hipControllers > step.csv.

-This file contains configuration info specific to the step controller, such as the magnitude of the torque prescription, the duration of torque, and the rest perieds between torque applications.
+This file contains controller parameters specific to the step controller, such as the magnitude of the torque prescription, the duration of torque, and the rest perieds between torque applications.